Cyclone Taylor: Portage la Prairie and Portage Lakes (1906–1907)

-Frustrated with sitting out a whole season of hockey, Taylor looked for other options for the upcoming season.
+Frustrated with sitting out a whole hockey season, Taylor looked for other options for the upcoming season.
 The OHA only had jurisdiction in Ontario and could not ban Taylor from joining teams elsewhere, so in early January 1906 he moved west to Manitoba and joined a team in Portage la Prairie, Manitoba for the 1905–06 season.
-As hockey was strictly amateur in Canada at the time, Taylor was offered room, board and $25 a month in spending money to join the team.
-In his first game with Portage la Prairie Taylor scored two goals, impressing his opponents with his skilled play.
+As hockey was strictly amateur in Canada at the time, Taylor was offered room, board, and $25 a month in spending money to join the team.
+In his first game with Portage la Prairie, Taylor scored two goals, impressing his opponents with his skilled play.
 After one match against the Kenora Thistles, the top team in the league, Taylor was offered a chance to join them as they travelled east to challenge for the Stanley Cup, the championship trophy of Canadian hockey.
-While considering the offer Taylor was approached by representatives from the Portage Lakes Hockey Club.
+While considering the offer, Taylor was approached by representatives from the Portage Lakes Hockey Club.
 A professional team based in Houghton, Michigan, Portage Lakes were members of the International Hockey League (IHL), the first openly professional hockey league.
 Offered US$400 to join the team, plus expenses, Taylor agreed.
-Taylor had previously played in Houghton in the 1902–03 season, when he had been invited to join a few friends studying dentistry there to play a series of exhibition games against local teams.
+Taylor had previously played in Houghton in the 1902–03 season when he had been invited to join a few friends studying dentistry there to play a series of exhibition games against local teams.